 Office of the State Engineer and Interstate Stream Commission- Responsible for administering the state's water resources.
 The agency has had a major role in contributing to the following:

 Jemez y Sangre Regional Water Plan- The Jemez y Sangre Regional Water Plan projects future water usage and identifies strategies to provide adequate water supply across Los Alamos County and portions of Santa Fe, Sandoval, and Rio Arriba County.

-Aamodt Settlement- the Aamodt Settlement resolves water rights disputes among Nambe Pueblo, Pojoaque Pueblo, San Ildefonso Pueblo, Tesuque Pueblo and non-Indian water users in the Pojoaque Basin which includes the Tesuque Valley Community Plan Area.
-The settlement will provide financial resources for water infrastructure in Pojoaque Basin for Pueblo and County residents.
-The Bureau of Reclamation is currently preparing an environmental impact statement for the proposed design and building of the Pojoaque Basin Regional Water System, Santa Fe County, New Mexico.
-Details regarding the Aamodt Settlement and the environment impact statement, including opportunities for public involvement can be found here:

-http://www.santafecountynm.gov/county_commissioners/daniel_mayfield/aamodt_outreach
+Santa Fe County, the Pueblos of Nambe, Pojoaque, San Ildefonso and Tesuque, the State of New Mexico, the United States, and the City of Santa Fe (“Settling Parties”) entered into a Settlement Agreement, which was approved and adopted by the Federal Court in 2016.
+The final judgment and decree was filed on July 14, 2017.
+The Agreement primarily concerns the water rights of the four Pueblos in the Aamodt adjudication within the Nambé-Pojoaque-Tesuque basin, but it also makes certain beneficial concessions regarding non-Pueblo water rights.
+The goal of the Settlement Agreement is to resolve the Pueblos’ water rights claims while preserving existing non-Pueblo water uses.
+This goal is achieved, in part, by bringing more water into the Pojoaque Basin through the construction of a regional water system for both Pueblo and non-Pueblo water users.

 NM Environment Department- Administers programs and regulations to promote a healthy, high functioning environment.
 The agency’s responsibilities include the administration of the Liquid Waste Program and Drinking Water Program.